ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Note: Don't confuse your L1 genesis with the Avalanche Fuji genesis.
 Your node will need both.

-~~The most important function calls are `validatormanager.AddPoAValidatorManagerContractToAllocations` and `validatormanager.AddTransparentProxyContractToAllocations` from the `github.com/ava-labs/avalanche-cli/pkg/validatormanager` package.~~

 Read more about genesis here: [https://docs.avax.network/avalanche-l1s/upgrade/customize-avalanche-l1](https://docs.avax.network/avalanche-l1s/upgrade/customize-avalanche-l1).

 > Normally, you would want to include the Transparent Proxy and Validator manager contracts in genesis, but in this tutorial, for the purpose of a more granular workflow, we are going to deploy them manually in the later steps.